vodkabears/Vide/README.md

 var instance = $('#yourElement').data('vide');

 // Get video element of the background.
-Do what you want. instance.getVideoObject();
+Do what you want.
+// You'll need to initialize vide via JS for this to work. instance.getVideoObject();

 // Resize video background.